nickodell/shr_span_recorder/README.md

     ```

-3. Remove Django from integrations, if you have explicitly specified
+3. Remove `DjangoIntegration()` from integrations, if you have explicitly specified
     it.

-In other words, you should not use `DjangoIntegration()` and `StreamAwareDjangoIntegration()` together.
+    In other words, you should *not* do this:

+    ```
+    sentry_sdk.init(
+        # ...
+        integrations=[
+            # WRONG WRONG WRONG
+            StreamAwareDjangoIntegration(),
+            # DO NOT MIX THESE
+            DjangoIntegration(),
+        ],
+    )
+    ```

+    You should use one or the other.
+If you use both, Sentry will pick one of them to enable, and the other will be ignored.

-4. Remove Django from disabled_integrations, if you
-    have explicitly disabled it.
+4. Remove Django from disabled_integrations, if you have explicitly disabled it.

-    If `DjangoIntegration()` is disabled, this will also disable `StreamAwareDjangoIntegration()`
+    If `DjangoIntegration()` is disabled, this will also disable `StreamAwareDjangoIntegration()`.

+    It is also not required to disable default integrations.

 ## Compatibility